 FOR THE RECORD

-Each academic year, the Department of Campus Safety assembles statistical and campus information, such as campus activities and various student support programing in efforts to inform students, prospective students, faculty and staff.
+Each academic year, the Department of Campus Safety assembles statistical and campus information, such as campus activities and various student support programming in efforts to inform students, prospective students, faculty and staff.
 The Annual Report is a snapshot of the campus climate.
 The For the Record report summarizes crime statistics along with current student programming.
 The Annual Report is produced for the DU community which gives DCS the opportunity to relay important information and also support student needs.